-Joint Munitions Command produces small-, medium- and large-caliber ammunition items for the Department of Defense.
-The primary mission of JMC is to manage the production, storage, issue, and demilitarization of conventional ammunition for all U.S. military services.
-JMC is the sustainment and logistics integrator for life-cycle management of ammunition and provides a global presence of technical support to U.S. combat units wherever they are stationed or deployed.
+The Joint Munitions Command produces small, medium, and large-caliber ammunition items for the Department of Defense.
+JMC is the logistics integrator for life-cycle management of ammunition and provides a global presence of technical support to U.S. combat units wherever they are stationed or deployed.
+JMC’s logistics operation is unique to the Department of Defense and its industrial base is an important asset in supporting the warfighter.